input-output-hk/atala-prism/README.md

 This command will bind volume to `.docker-volumes/postgres/data`, so all your database date will be stored there.

-You will also need to create another database with the name "node_db" (and optionally additional one named "management_console_db").
-You can connect to the database through your favorite RDBMS, like DataGrip for example, and create it, or use command line tool `psql` if you prefer this way
+You can connect to the database through your favorite RDBMS, like DataGrip for example, or use command line tool `psql` if you prefer this way.
+For psql, you can run.
+Note that the tables are created by the node on its first run, so be sure to first run the node (see below) in order to find data in the database.

 ```bash
 $ psql node_db \